-At December 31, 2018, Goodwill included €10,801 million from the acquisition of FCA US (€10,311 million at December 31, 2017).
-At December 31, 2018, €63 million of goodwill was classified within Assets held for sale as a result of Magneti Marelli meeting the held for sale criteria (see Note 3, Scope of consolidation).
+At December 31, 2019, Goodwill included €11,008 million from the acquisition of FCA US (€10,801 million at December 31, 2018) and €34 million from the acquisition of Vari-Form (refer to Note 3, Scope of consolidation).
+At December 31, 2018, €63 million of goodwill was classified within Assets held for sale as a result of Magneti Marelli meeting the held for sale criteria (refer to Note 3, Scope of consolidation).

-There were no impairment charges recognized in respect of Goodwill and intangible assets with indefinite lives during the years ended December 31, 2018, 2017 and 2016.
+There were no impairment charges recognized in respect of Goodwill and intangible assets with indefinite lives during the years ended December 31, 2019, 2018 and 2017.
 Refer to Note 2, Basis of preparation - Use of estimates for discussion of the assumptions and judgments relating to goodwill impairment testing.